Yoggys-Graph/IAM_Authorization_Mastery/README.md

 - This project showcases my successful completion of the “Manage Authorization” activity on Google Skills, where I achieved a perfect score of 100% using Linux.
 - It reflects my growing expertise in Identity & Access Management (IAM) and my commitment to building secure, scalable systems.
+- Completed a job simulation involving identity and access management (IAM) for Tata Consultancy Services, collaborating with a Cybersecurity Consulting team.
+- Acquired expertise in IAM principles, cybersecurity best practices, and strategic alignment with business objectives.
+- Delivered comprehensive documentation and presentations, showcasing the ability to communicate complex technical concepts effectively.

 ---